LGSInnovations/bits-weather-dashboard/README.md

 ### Dependencies
-In addition to dependencies of BITS, user also must have__ MongoDB bits module bits-weather-dashboard amCharts
+In addition to dependencies of BITS, user also must have<br />
+MongoDB bits module<br />
+bits-weather-dashboard<br />
+amCharts

 ### Installing